 Repainting a pool can be very expensive, but it doesn’t have to be.
 When using professional companies for a small home pool, repainting can cost up to 5000 dollars.
 However, with just a little bit of research on the internet, and maybe some help from friends, you can do it yourself.
 This will cost you for the same size pool about 1000$ and bring you exactly the same result as using a professional to paint it.
 Therefore we recommend doing research and painting the pool yourself in order to save a considerable amount of money.

-Here Are The Best-Selling Pool Paint in 2019 – UPDATED
+Here Are The Best Pool Paint review 2020 – UPDATED

 In the Swim Super Poxy Shield pool paint is currently one of the highest-quality and best swimming pool paint coatings on the market.
 A single application of the epoxy paint lasts up to 8 years and delivers a stain-resistant, ceramic-like finish to all pool surfaces.
 If you use this paint on top of concrete, we advise using a primer before applying.
 One container of In The Swim Super Poxy Shield contains 1 gallon of pool paint.
 This is enough paint for approximately 150 square feet when applied lightly.
 The pool paint is available in three different blue colors.